badoo/techblog/_posts/2014-10-05-css-centre-boxes.markdown

 # Markup

-Let's start by creating simple html markup and css as a starting point:
+Let's start by creating simple HTML markup and CSS as a starting point:

 HTML: